XIONG-Shihao/Project-Copilot/README.md

 #  ProjectCopilot – Lightweight Team Collaboration Tool

-ProjectCopilot is a **full-stack web app for small team management**, built with **React, Node.js/Express, and MongoDB**, and containerized with Docker.
+ProjectCopilot is a lightweight **full-stack web app for small team management**, built with **React, Node.js/Express, and MongoDB**, and containerized with Docker.
 It helps teams collaborate through **projects, tasks, posts, comments, invites, and AI assistance**.

-It is a **streamlined collaboration platform** built for small teams that want clarity without heavy enterprise tools.
+It builts for small teams that want clarity without heavy enterprise tools.
 It brings projects, tasks, and discussions into one place so teams can stay organized without extra overhead.

 Each project has its own space with tasks, deadlines, posts, and comments, supported by **role-based access control** to keep responsibilities clear.
 Members can join easily through invite links, making onboarding fast and simple.